Networks-it-uc3m/L2S-M/examples/cdn/README.md

 # Example: Isolating an NGINX server from a CDN with Custom L2SM networks
 ## Overview

-This example demonstrates the isolation of traffic between pods using custom networks with L2S-M In this scenario, two networks, v-network-1 and v-network-2, are created, and three pods (cdn-server, router, and content-server) are connected.
-The objective is to showcase how traffic can be isolated through a router (router) connecting the two networks.
+This example demonstrates the isolation of traffic between pods using custom networks with L2S-M. In this scenario, two networks, v-network-1 and v-network-2, are created, and three pods (cdn-server, router, and content-server) are connected.
+The objective is to showcase how traffic can be isolated through a router connecting the two networks.

 ## Topology
-The example video shows a Cluster scenario with three nodes, where a pod will be deployed in each Node, as shown in the following figure.
+This example can be seen in action [in the screencast provided](#procedure), where it's presented a Cluster scenario with three nodes, where a Pod will be deployed in each Node, as shown in the following figure:

 <p align="center">
   <img src="../../assets/video-server-example.svg" width="400">